Home » Baking Recipes » Cake » Small Cakes » Sticky Ginger Apple Cakes: A Bonfire Night Special

 • 1 tsp ground cinnamon

-• 1 tsp ground mixed spice
+• 1 tsp mixed spice

-• ½ tsp cayenne or chilli powder
+• ½ tsp ground cayenne pepper or other chilli powder

-• 2 apples – peeled cored and finely chopped
+• 2 apples peeled, cored and finely chopped

 • 2 medium eggs